FactoryXCode/MfPack/MfPack/Samples/XAudio2Player/README.md

     In your projectsettings you must add ..MfPack\Samples\MfComponents in the project options searchpath.
  -  Sample 2 implements the IXAudio2VoiceCallback and has a pitch control.
  -  Sample 3 uses threadsafe events, instead of messages.
+ -  Sample 4 Shows how to implement effects and a progressbar.

 NOTES:
  - This release is updated for compiler version 17 up to 34.